Human-Centered Healthcare Movement — Privacy Policy

 The Movement is a storytelling and advocacy initiative, not a health-care provider.

+Stories represent personal experiences and do not constitute medical, psychological, or legal advice.
 Views expressed belong solely to contributors and do not necessarily reflect those of the Movement or its partners.

 If you require medical or mental-health support, please seek assistance from a qualified professional or crisis service in your area.